22 January 20154-March DEADLINE: Requesting Ice Drilling Support for NSF Antarctic Research Opportunities Proposals

-The SUMMER 2014 quarterly update of IDPO and IDDO activities is now available.
+The FALL 2014 quarterly update of IDPO and IDDO activities is now available.

 27 August 2014Draft report on GEO Priorities and Frontiers, 2015-2020: An Invitation for Public Comment